adonev/NumAnal2021/Lectures.md

 This worksheet illustrates how the pseudoinverse can be used to solve linear systems and deal with ill-conditioning.

 ### 17 (March 5th, 7th) Polynomial Interpolation

+My lecture will roughly follow chapter 8 in the practice textbook.
+See chapter 6 in the theory textbook for more theoretical background.

 For more advanced but illuminating reading, take a look at the essay ["Six Myths of Polynomial Interpolation and Quadrature"](https://people.maths.ox.ac.uk/trefethen/mythspaper.pdf) by Nick Trefethen.